Enter the

 Seasons/Availability

-Pineapple sage is available during the summer months.
+Pineapple sage is available in the summer.

 Current Facts